twse/random-stuff/README.md

 ## Index of fonts
 Created with CrystalTile2 and FontCreator 5.6 (2007) – FontCreator 6.5 is the last version to support creating only ordinary Unicode fonts.
 * **Cyrano Text**: Based on [Cyrano Nouveau](http://www.typophile.com/node/64838) (2009) from the Typophile forums by *MrMoto* with revised glyphs and support for more glyphs.
 Both fonts are named after the 1998 movie Cyrano de Bergerac.
-* **Generic Menu**: Font adapted and converted from the Game Boy Advance or Nintendo DS versions of *WarioWare* (small font).
+* **Generic Menu**: Font adapted and converted from the GBA/DS versions of *WarioWare* (small font).
 Thanks goes to Jackster from [The Spriters Resource](https://www.spriters-resource.com) for ripping the font.
 Windows Vista and above fakes the font preview as Japanese.
 * **LTROL Font**: Font adapted and converted from the US version of *Lufia: The Ruins of Lore*.
 This font is not licensed or endorsed by ATLUS U.S.A., Inc., Natsume Inc., SEGA of America, Inc., SEGA Europe Ltd., SQUARE ENIX, Inc. or SQUARE ENIX Ltd.
 * **Readable Fonts**: Based on “System VIO” from OS/2 and the 16 pixel font used in the IBM ThinkPad Power Series 820 command line or PC-DOS 2000 Traditional Chinese version (with different glyph designs).
 Released under the terms of the WTFPL license.
 * **ZOE TFOM**: Font adapted and converted from the US and EU versions of *Zone of the Enders: The Fist of Mars* (Kanji letters omitted).
 The original font in the game itself reverts a couple of rows.
 This font is not licensed or endorsed by Konami Digital Entertainment, Inc. or Konami Digital Entertainment B.V.